 How to backwash a swimming pool filter: step by step guide

 Firstly, turn the pump off.
 This makes the system safe to work on and avoids damage.
 Work should never be carried out with the pump on.

 Your pool will likely have a multi-port with six different settings (filter, backwash, rinse, circulate, closed and waste).

 Alternatively, it may have a ‘pull/push’ handle – in one position the water will flow normally through the filter.
 In the opposite, it will flow through the backwash hose.

 Continue running this until the water visible in the side glass runs clear.
-Typically a couple of minutes.
+Typically takes 4-7 minutes.